 The first system of this type is a technical challenge, says DB.
 Fueling within 15 minutes is so far only feasible with conventional diesel fueling.
 Industrial partners are the Ulm company Wenger Engineering and the family company Wystrach from Weeze on the Lower Rhine.
 The faster refueling of the future hydrogen trains should benefit the tightly-timed local transport.

 DB Energy’s hydrogen filling station will be part of an overall system, centering around a new local train, the Mireo plus H, that is newly being constructed by project partner Siemens Mobility.
 Additionally, a maintenance facility from DB Regio that has been made fit for hydrogen trains.
 The green hydrogen, from renewable sources, is produced directly at the location of the new local train.

 Head of DB Energy Torsten Schein: “Hydrogen generated with green electricity as an alternative to diesel is paving the way for climate neutrality.
 Green hydrogen can be a success in rail transport if fast, reliable and competitive refueling times with conventional diesel systems are possible.
 This filling station infrastructure is of crucial importance: It is an innovation and will set standards.”

 The filling station, consisting of storage, gas and pump technology, cooling and compression for hydrogen, is designed to be mobile in order to be able to quickly advance further hydrogen projects on the railways.
 The joint funding project is called H2goesRail, and has been running since 2020.
-It will begin its one-year trial operation on the rail between Tübingen, Horb am Neckar and Pforzheim in 2024.
+It will begin its one-year trial operation on the rail in the state Baden-Württemberg between Tübingen, Horb am Neckar and Pforzheim in 2024.